spyros-zikos/foundry-smart-contract-lottery-v2/README.md

 ## Usage

 ### 1. Create account from private key (If you don't already have one)
-(Needs to have at least 100 Testnet LINK and some Sepolia ETH)
+(Account needs to have at least 100 Testnet LINK and some Sepolia ETH)
 ```bash
 cast wallet import myaccount -i
 ```